DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 1 - Cloud Concepts, Architecture and Design.md

         * (i.e. moving to the cloud)
     * ![ROI](images/roi.png)
     * Economic savings can be measured through the following KPIs
-        * Workload vs utilization %
+        * Workload vs Utilization %
         * Workload type allocation
         * Instance to asset ratio
         * Ecosystem optionality
             * (increased flexibility to choose or change providers)
-    * KPIs should have defined metrics based on either ISO/IEC 27004, negotiated SLAs, or NIST SP 800-55
+    * KPIs should have defined metrics based on either [ISO/IEC 27004](https://www.iso27001security.com/html/27004.html), negotiated SLAs, or [NIST SP 800-55](https://csrc.nist.gov/publications/detail/sp/800-55/rev-1/final)
         * Should address one of the following:
             * Measure of effectiveness
             * Measure of efficiency